Take a screenshot on your Galaxy phone

 Navigate to the screen you want to capture.
 To take the screenshot, press the Power and Volume down keys simultaneously.
 When the Smart capture menu appears, tap the Scroll capture icon - it looks like a downward arrow, and it will bounce up and down.
 Then, tap it a second time to begin the scroll capture process.
 Keep tapping the icon until it reaches the bottom of the page or your desired spot.

 Note: The smart capture icon will not appear unless you are on a large web page, app screen, or image that requires scrolling.
 It may not work on certain websites.
-On the Note10, you cannot turn Smart capture off.
-It's always enabled.
+On the Galaxy Note10, you cannot turn Smart capture off.
+It is always enabled.

-No matter what kind of phone you have, you'll be able to view your screenshots in the same place.
+No matter what kind of Galaxy phone you have, you will be able to view your screenshots in the same place.
 Just navigate to your apps and open Gallery.

-On some phones, you can tap Albums to see a collection of all the screenshots you've taken on your phone.
+On some phones, you can tap Albums to see a collection of all the screenshots you have taken on your phone.